Ontario Highway 9: History

 To alleviate the forked path of the highway, the concurrency with Highway 10 was discontinued and the road between Shelburne and Cookstown was renumbered as Highway 89.
 By October 1963, Davis Drive was built west of Newmarket, across the Holland Marsh to Schomberg.
 On July 23, 1965, Highway 9 was extended to Newmarket along Davis Drive, bringing its total length to 191.7 km.

 A long-standing issue through most of the history of Highway 9 is the Orangeville Bypass, the proposal for a route for trucks and other through traffic to bypass the central business district of Orangeville.
 In the 1960s, the Highway 10 bypass was constructed.
 At the same time, Highway 9 was rerouted from its straight route to meet the new bypass, creating Buena Vista Drive as a result.
 Starting in 1978, numerous plans were formulated for a southern bypass of Broadway, none of which came to fruition.

 Orangeville eventually resorted to constructing the road themselves, completing several kilometres before local Member of Provincial Parliament and premier Ernie Eves contributed C$7 million of provincial funding to the project.

 The 6.8 km bypass was finally opened to traffic on August 3, 2005.

 On January 1, 1998, the province transferred sections of Highway 9 between Harriston and Orangeville to Dufferin County and Wellington County, creating a 67.7 km gap between sections of the highway.
 This transfer has been widely contested since it took place, often used as an example for the hastily executed highway transfers in Ontario.

-On September 1, 1999, the Regional Municipality of York assumed responsibility for the section of Highway 9 between Highway 400 and Yonge Street.
+On September 1, 1999, the Regional Municipality of York assumed responsibility for the section of Highway 9 between Highway 400 and Yonge Street, by redesignating it as Regional Road 31, and naming it as a westerly extension of Davis Drive.